 We take all loan payments in U.S. Dollars (USD).
 We will first attempt to deduct each payment from your USD balance because that is the currency of your loan.
 If you don’t have enough funds in that balance to cover the repayment amount, we may deduct funds from your other currency balance(s), and standard PayPal currency conversion rates and fees would apply, as described in your PayPal User Agreement.

 If you make sales in multiple currencies, we’ll determine what each currency’s daily net sales would be in U.S. Dollars (USD), then apply your selected daily repayment percentage to each currency’s balance.

 The repayment percentage will be applied to any currency with positive net sales for the day, even if your PayPal Account has a daily net loss across all of your currency balances due to chargebacks.

 For the purposes of calculating loan repayment, chargebacks are deducted from sales on the day that they occur.
 In the unlikely event that net sales for a day are negative, PayPal Working Capital will not refund any loan balance to your PayPal account.

 Note that any other providers' loans or merchant cash advances that are disbursed into your PayPal account ARE considered sales for the purposes of PayPal Working Capital loan repayment.

-Also, note that net sales include taxes and shipping in cases where they were included in the amount of the PayPal transaction between your customer and your business.
+Also, note that net sales include taxes and shipping in cases where they were included in the amount of the PayPal transaction paid by your customer.